Officials demand answers as crews work to restore power after another Puerto Rico blackout

 “There's still a long road of recovery,” she said.
 “Our system is very fragile.”

+González warned that the boiler of one power plant was not functioning and would take one week to repair, which could affect power generation next week, when people return from vacation.

-It's the second massive blackout to hit Puerto Rico in less than four months, with the previous one occurring on New Year's Eve.
+It's the second massive blackout to hit Puerto Rico in less than four months.
+The previous one happened on New Year's Eve.

 “Why on holidays?” griped José Luis Richardson, who did not have a generator and kept cool by splashing water on himself every couple of hours.